Hightouch alternative for HubSpot

 Can I migrate from Hightouch to Zoody?+

 Yes.
-Most teams migrate in 1-2 days: connect your product source to Zoody, recreate your HubSpot mappings (Zoody's UI is designed for RevOps, not data engineers), then disable the Hightouch syncs feeding HubSpot.
+Most teams migrate in 1-2 days: point your event source at Zoody's API instead of (or alongside) your warehouse, recreate your HubSpot mappings in Zoody's UI, then disable the Hightouch syncs feeding HubSpot.
 You can keep Hightouch for non-HubSpot destinations if you have them.

 When should I stick with Hightouch instead of switching?+